-John Wick does suffer from the classic and unrealistic overpowered good guy syndrome.
+The movie John Wick suffers from the classic and unrealistic overpowered good guy syndrome.

-Once you get past that you do get a movie full of gun goodness.
+But once you move past that, you get a movie full of gun goodness.

-As an actor Keanu’s skill with a gun cannot be overlooked.
-He looks confident with a gun in his hand.
-His fundamentals are almost always flawless.
-A nice high grip, his thumbs are forward, and his eyes are opened.
+As an actor, Reeve’s skill with a gun cannot be overlooked.
+He looks confident; fundamentals are almost always flawless — nice high grip with thumbs forward and eyes opened.

-Center axis relock as a technique is on full presentation when John is attacked inside his home.
-Keanu Reeves seems to be confident using the style and oozes contained aggression.
+Reeves seems to be confident using the style, oozing contained aggression.
 He never loses momentum and keeps up the attack.

-Another movie that portrays suppressors as creating a metallic pew noise with barely any other noise.
-Also the gun karate gets a little silly in the house scene.
+My gripe with this movie is that it portrays suppressors with a metallic pew noise and barely any other noise.
+Also, the gun karate gets a little silly in the house scene.

 - Fortune favors the bold…be aggressive